Unity-Technologies/com.unity.multiplayer.rfcs/text/0026-serialization.md

 [unresolved-questions]: #unresolved-questions

-- There is one large question to be answered: What do we do if the user needs to send a large amount of data in an RPC?
+- There is one large question to be answered: What do we do if the user needs to send a large amount of data in an RPC, custom message, or INetworkSerializable?
 Say, for example, they need to send a large string of text to display to the client that exceeds the MTU size (say, for example, server patch notes, or perhaps even user chat).
-As written here, the buffer is not allowed to expand to accommodate that - do we place the burden on the user to split their text into multiple RPCs that all stay within that specified limit, or will we offer special behavior in our implementation of RPCs to allow the message to be split across multiple buffers and reconcile that ourselves on the receiving end before invoking the RPC?
+As written here, the buffer is not allowed to expand to accommodate that.
+There are a few options we can take for this, and I'm not sure which is best:

+  - Instead of limiting a message to MTU size, we can allow `FastBufferWriter` to have a `resizable` property that allows `VerifyCanWrite()` to grow when full instead of returning false.
+We can then rely on the transport with `ReliableFragmentedSequenced` to fragment and reassemble the message.
+This is probably the most user-friendly option with the least implementation effort and minimal, but non-zero, performance impact (with the main impact being copying the data to a new buffer).
+The buffer growth can be done using `Allocator.TempJob` (with the persistent buffer in index 0 of the send queue forbidden from growing) so any growth that happens should be very fast from an allocation standpoint, and only incur one memcpy.

+    In this scenario, we would use `resizable = false` for most internal commands and would use the batching strategy as discussed above (starting new batches rather than resizing existing ones), but serializing RPCs and `INetworkSerializable`s would pass `resizable = true` to allow us the ability to handle oversized user data.
+We would also need to change `NetworkChannel.ReliableRpc` to use `NetworkDelivery.ReliableFragmentedSequenced` to support this, and we would have to maintain `resizable = false` when serializing for unreliable RPCs since we can't (and shouldn't try to) support unreliable fragmented delivery.

+  - We could also identify specific situations (like RPCs) where the possibility of large message sizes exists and do our own work to fragment these messages.
+This may be more difficult than it sounds since this would require determining fragment boundaries *before* writing any data.
+If the user wants to send a single string that's larger than the MTU size, we would have to do the work to split that string up by boundaries ourselves, which potentially adds a lot of overhead to the serialization.

+  - Or we can just... tell the user not to do that, and if they need to do that, tell them they have to split their call into multiple RPCs.
+This seems very unfriendly to the user, since the logic to split apart and reassemble a large message is not trivial to implement, especially if you are having to try to do it within the `Serialize()` call of a single very large `INetworkSerializable`.

 # Future possibilities